timjogorman/RicherEventDescription/guidelines.md

 Some documents may have significant amounts of copy/pasted or automatically quoted text.
-If, as you are annotating, you come across a section or paragaph which is identical to one previously found (and fully annotated) in the document, you should *not} annotate EVENTs, TIMEX3s, ENTITYs, or any relations in that section or paragraph, and instead should select the entire paragraph or section which is repeated and mark with DUPLICATE.
+If, as you are annotating, you come across a section or paragaph which is identical to one previously found (and fully annotated) in the document, you should *not* annotate EVENTs, TIMEX3s, ENTITYs, or any relations in that section or paragraph, and instead should select the entire paragraph or section which is repeated and mark with DUPLICATE.